Short Layover FAQs

 What is the recommended layover time for international flights?

 International flights require longer connections as you will often have to go through immigration and customs upon arrival.
 For international layover flights booked on one airline, two hours is often recommended to make your connection.
 For international flights on different airlines, the connection time will need to be even greater as you may have to change terminals between the two flights.
 You may also have to claim and re-check your baggage.
-Other factors to take into account include the time of year (is it peak tourist season?) and the size of the airport you're flying into.
+Other factors to take into account include the time of year (is its peak tourist season - you can check the low season dates here?) and the size of the airport you're flying into.
 If your connecting flight leaves from a notoriously busy airport, it may be necessary to arrange a layover that's at least three hours long.

 What is the recommended layover time for domestic flights?